hamspaldo/GithubNotes/README.md

 spark_connect(method = "databricks")
 ```

-1.  then in R you need to run

-Connect RStudio to Spark session:
+2.  then in R you need to Connect RStudio to the Spark session:

 ``` r
 library(SparkR) # SparkR library is contained in Databricks Runtime, but you must load it into RStudio.